-- Change the method of filling vacancies for the Cabarrus County Board of Commissioners. - Change the method of election for the Currituck County Board of Education from nonpartisan to partisan, subject to a referendum, and change the method of election of the Pitt County Board of Education from nonpartisan to partisan. - Change the regular municipal election cycle from odd-numbered years to even-numbered years for all of the municipalities in Pamlico County and for the Village of Simpson. - Change the regular municipal election cycle for the City of Monroe from odd-numbered years to even-numbered years and change the method of election from nonpartisan to partisan.
+- Change the method of filling vacancies for the Cabarrus County Board of Commissioners. - Change the method of election for the Currituck County Board of Education from nonpartisan to partisan, subject to a referendum, and change the method of election of the Pitt County Board of Education from nonpartisan to partisan. - Change the regular municipal election cycle from odd-numbered years to even-numbered years for all of the municipalities in Pamlico County and for the Village of Simpson. - Change the method of election for the City of Monroe from nonpartisan to partisan.